Self-supervised representation learning from 12-lead ECG data: Introduction

-There are deep-learning-based ECG interpretation algorithms with exceptionally high performance \cite{Kashou2020,Ribeiro2020} that have been trained on large closed-source datasets.
-The sizes of publicly available datasets are smaller by several orders of magnitude, which provides the motivation to see if and how far self-supervised learning techniques can improve the performance of algorithms trained on these datasets.
-In addition, the question of label quality remains challenging even for the above large-scale datasets.
-Beyond evaluating different representation learning algorithms in the domain of ECG data, which is an interesting question as such, self-supervised pretraining might also provide benefits for finetuned classifiers on some downstream task, including improved data efficiency, improved quantitative performance, or improved robustness in a general sense as compared to model trained in a purely supervised fashion.
-In our experimental results, we try to find evidence for these benefits.
-Our key achievements can be summarized as follows: \begin{itemize} \item We present a comprehensive assessment of self-supervised representation learning for 12-lead ECG data. \item We adapt and directly compare self-supervised contrastive methods from computer vision (\textit{SimCLR}, \textit{BYOL}, \textit{SWaV}) and speech (\textit{CPC}) and find compelling evidence for the feasibility of learning useful representation from ECG data through self-supervised learning. \item We propose and evaluate several modifications in the CPC architecture and training procedure that lead to considerable performance improvements. \item We evaluate different quality aspects of downstream classifiers finetuned from self-supervised models compared to training from scratch and find evidence for improved quantitative performance (given the same downstream training set), improved label efficiency and improved robustness through self-supervised pretraining. \end{itemize}
+Going beyond a mere benchmarking of representation learning algorithms for the ECG domain, the real benefits lie in the potential benefits of self-supervised pretraining for finetuned downstream classifiers.
+This includes aspects such as including improved data efficiency, improved quantitative performance, or improved robustness in a general sense as compared to model trained in a purely supervised fashion.
+In our experimental results, we present explicit evidence for these benefits.
+Putting these results into perspective, demonstrating significant improvement through self-supervised pretraining in terms of downstream performance should not be taken for granted as the effects often remain small \cite{azizi2021big}.
+Also improved robustness properties from self-supervised have rarely been demonstrated explicitly in other domains not to mention the domain of ECG data.

+Our key achievements can be summarized as follows: \begin{itemize} \item We present the first comprehensive assessment of self-supervised representation learning for 12-lead ECG data to foster measurable progress in the subfield of representation learning for biosignals. \item We adapt and directly compare instance-based self-supervised methods (Simple Framework for Contrastive Learning of Visual Representations \textit{(SimCLR)}, Bootstrap Your Own Latent \textit{(BYOL)}, Swapping Assignments between multiple Views \textit{(SWaV)}) and contrastive, latent forecasting methods (contrastive predictive coding \textit{(CPC)}) and find compelling evidence for the feasibility of learning useful representation from ECG data through self-supervised learning. \item We propose and evaluate several modifications in the CPC architecture and training procedure that lead to considerable performance improvements. \item We evaluate different quality aspects of downstream classifiers finetuned from self-supervised models compared to training from scratch and find evidence for improved quantitative performance given the same downstream training set, improved label efficiency and improved robustness through self-supervised pretraining. \end{itemize}